jonatas1n/vuejs-challenge-1-boilerplate/README.md

 These tasks are not required as part of your submission.
 You can complete as many or as few as you'd like!

-### Pokemon Sprite in List View
+### Pokémon Sprite in List View

-Add a column on the left-hand side that displays the “mini” in-game sprite for each Pokemon in the table view (see the “My Team” design reference for an example).
+Add a column on the left-hand side that displays the “mini” in-game sprite for each Pokémon in the table view (see the “My Team” design reference for an example).

 ### Search and Filters

-A search bar should be implemented on the list view, which allows a user to search Pokemon by (at least) name and/or other attributes.
+A search bar should be implemented on the list view, which allows a user to search Pokémon by (at least) name and/or other attributes.

-Filters should be also implemented on the list view (presumably alongside search), allowing a user to filter Pokemon by:
+Filters should be also implemented on the list view (presumably alongside search), allowing a user to filter Pokémon by:

 - Type
 - Weight
 - Height
 - [Generation](https://bulbapedia.bulbagarden.net/wiki/Generation)

-### Pokemon Team Reorder
+### Pokémon Team Reorder

-A user should be able to re-order pokemon in their team using a drag-and-drop interface.
+A user should be able to re-order Pokémon in their team using a drag-and-drop interface.
 This order should be persisted across browser reloads.

 ## Tech Stack